Maze Prison escape: Mistreatment

 The captured prisoners were mistreated by prison officers upon return.
 During the extradition hearing of fugitive and Maze Prison escapee James J. Smyth at the U.S. district court in San Francisco, Maze prison governor John Baxter admitted that guards brutalised the returning inmates following the 1983 breakout and later lied in court by denying the prisoners had suffered dog bites.
-However, he said the officers involved had never been disciplined and there were no plans to do so.
+He said the officers involved had never been disciplined and there were no plans to do so.
 U.S. district judge Barbara A. Caulfield wrote under the "Maze prison" section of her finding that: